-Using purple gastronorm containers in the kitchen is a great way to prevent cross contamination.
+Using purple gastronorm containers in the kitchen is a great way to prevent cross-contamination.
 The airtight lids and hygienic plastic bodies will allow for food to be stored safely and securely.
 Furthermore, these containers can also be utilised to store allergen utensils when not in use.
-We've the range with our other cross-contamination and storage products below.
+We've included some of our other cross-contamination and storage products below.

-As kitchens often produce food in mass for later serving, it can be useful to highlight produce that contains allergens, so anyone in the kitchen at a later date is aware.
-Our purple coded food storage labels are a simple way to avoid cross-contamination incidents.
+As kitchens often produce food in mass for later serving, it can be useful to highlight produce that contains allergens so anyone in the kitchen at a later date is aware.
+Our purple coded food storage labels are a simple way to avoid any cross-contamination incidents.

 Furthermore, we also have labels that can be used to show that dishes or stored foodstuffs are Dairy Free or Gluten Free.